www-splitcells-net/net.splitcells.martins.avots.distro/src/main/md/net/splitcells/martins/avots/distro/legal/privacy-policy-en.md

 # Automated Decision Making Including Profiling
 There is no automated decision-making, including profiling, on the website.
 # Transfer Of Personal Data
-The website will not pass on personal data about you to third parties or third countries.
+The website will not pass on personal data about you to third parties or third countries, except if it is required to fulfill legal obligations.